 Stephen Josephson, Ph.D.+ Read bio

 Stephen Josephson is a clinical psychologist who specializes in anxiety/stress management and behavioral medicine.
-He holds Diplomas in both Cognitive Behavioral Therapy and Behavioral Psychology, and is an Associate Professor at Cornell University Medical Center-New York Hospital and Columbia University College of Physicians and Surgeons.
-His recent projects have included Optimism Training Seminars conducted in several New York City private schools, including Brearley and Trinity.
-He currently directs Behavioral Medicine Associates, a private group practice based in NYC and Chappaqua.
+He holds Diplomates in both Cognitive Behavioral Therapy and Behavioral Psychology, and was an Associate Professor at Cornell University Medical Center-New York Hospital and Columbia University College of Physicians and Surgeons.
+He currently directs Behavioral Medicine Associates, a private group practice based in NYC and Scarsdale.

 David L. Katz, M.D.+ Read bio